Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 In the top left it shows you your progress for world completion.
 Below that it shows what you still have to do on the current map to complete it.
 Completing a map gives you a special reward.

-If you can't finding something you can hover over the respecting icon on the left to let the map highlight the positions.
+If you can't find something you can hover over the respecting icon on the left to let the map highlight the positions.

 ![map-highlight](img/en/map_highlight.jpg)